Continuing Education Activity

 Clinical Significance

 Traditionally, refractory or recurrent pleural effusions were treated with repeated thoracentesis.
 This was associated with more pain and discomfort and poor quality of life, along with the high risk of complications.
 Then, pleurodesis was introduced, a method of obliterating pleural space.
 It is achieved via chemical or surgical pathways.
 Chemical pleurodesis involves instilling a sclerosing agent (talc, bleomycin, doxycycline) into the pleural space via a chest tube.
 The sclerosing agent promotes inflammation and later on fibrosis of the visceral and parietal pleural surfaces.
-Thoracoscopy or VATS can be used for mechanical abrasion of the pleural surfaces.[10][11]
+Thoracoscopy or video-assisted thoracoscopic surgery can be used for mechanical abrasion of the pleural surfaces.[10][11]

 Pleurodesis was successful only in 60 to 70% of patients because it requires a completely expandable lung to ensure total apposition of the pleural surfaces.
 Unfortunately, the lung is not fully expandable in the majority of patients with MPEs.
 Patients with endobronchial lesions and interstitial fibrosis also have an un-expandable or "trapped" lung that will render pleurodesis unsuccessful in most cases.
+Indwelling pleural catheters have revolutionized the management of MPEs.
+FDA approved IPC in 1997.
+They are now the treatment of choice in patients with MPEs, and the evidence for their efficacy is growing for non-malignant pleural effusions as well.

 Advantages of IPC